 In Lithuania the current income tax is paid based on taxable profit for the year.
 Taxable profit differs from net profit as reported in profit or loss because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 Income tax is calculated using tax rates that have been enacted by the end of the reporting period.
-In Lithuania, the income tax applied to the Company is 15% (2023: 15%).
+In Lithuania, the income tax applied to the Company is 16 % (2024: 15%).

-The corporate income tax in Latvia is paid on distributed profits, calculated 20/80 of the net payable amount, and other non-deductible expenses deemed as distributed profit, calculated by applying coefficient of 0.8.
-Tax rate in Latvia is 20% (2023: 20%).

-Corporate income tax in Estonia is paid on the payment on distributed profits and other non-deductible expenses deemed as distributed profit.
-Tax rate in Estonia is 20% (2023: 20%).
+The corporate income tax in Latvia is paid on distributed profits, calculated 20/80 of the net payable amount, and other nondeductible expenses deemed as distributed profit, calculated by applying coefficient of 0.8.
+Tax rate in Latvia is 20% (2024: 20%).
+Corporate income tax in Estonia is paid on the payment on distributed profits and other nondistributed profits and other non-deductible expenses deemed as distributed profit.
+Tax rate in Estonia is 22/78 % (2024: 20/80%).